 - Distance from CBD – 17km (25 min drive)

 Milk Beach is another little gem tucked away in a great spot.

-Located in the Sydney Harbour National Park, at the base of Hermit Bay, the views from here are some of the best Sydney beach outlooks you’ll find, complete with towering sea cliffs.
+Located in the Sydney Harbour National Park, at the base of Hermit Bay, the views from Milk Beach are some of the best Sydney beach outlooks you’ll find, complete with towering sea cliffs and calm waters.

-Check out the little rock pools and see what cool marine life you can find.
+Check out the little rock pools near Milk Beach and see what cool marine life you can find.
 Watch out for sharp barnacles though if you wander this way.

 Be sure to bring food with you, but there’s no worries about bathrooms: you can either go back up the hill at Nielsen Park or down by Shark Beach where they have many amenities available.

 Don’t miss out on doing the Hermitage Foreshore Walk, which follows the coastline for 2km from Hermitage Foreshore Reserve through to Steel Point.

 Access to this Milk Beach beach is limited, which makes it even more secluded (it will probably just be you and some locals if you find it).
 That’s why it’s one of the best beaches in Sydney for those looking to escape the crowds.

 You can access it via public transport then doing the Hermitage Foreshore Walk, or by a private boat if you have one.